MozillaTN/KiTE/docs/_posts/2017-04-28-call-for-testing-day.md

 On 28th April,Our Favorite test day is back.It's very easy than other testings.

 The test conditions will be given like this
 1. Go to this link.
+2. Pl
- 2. Play the video
+ay the video

 3.mute the video.

 Result : the video should be muted.
 If u get the result then the testcase passes